joshmess/tcp_traceroute/README.md

 ### Current State:
 - Currently works as an ICMP traceroute, sending ICMP echo request packets over raw sockets.
+- Send a TCP SYN packet, not sure if using TCP SYN probe correctly
 - Sometimes fails to get hostname and displays IP address twice.

 ### To Do:
-- Implement TCP SYN packet part of program (send TCP SYN packets over raw socket, need to listen for TCP and ICMP)
+- Finalize TCP SYN part of script
-- Listen for TCP and ICMP packets simultaneously?